Boglins

-Boglins were a series of toy puppets distributed by Mattel.
+Boglins are a series of toy puppets originally distributed by Mattel.
 They were created by Tim Clarke, Maureen Trotto, and Larry Mass, and licensed by Seven Towns.
 The original run of Boglins was released in 1987, coinciding with a "creatures" craze that included Ghoulies, Critters, and Gremlins.
 Boglins were goblin-themed hand puppets made of flexible rubber and could be manipulated to represent speech and facial expressions.

 Several series of large and small Boglins were released until 1994, with additional aquatic, Halloween, and baby themed Boglins released later into the line.
 Small solid 'Mini-Boglins' were also produced, akin to the Kinkeshi figures also from the 1980s.
+The line was relaunched by TriAction Toys beginning in 2020.